France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s easy ride along the Mosel’s right bank passes lovely vineyards.
-You meet the barge in Nittel and enjoy lunch as you cruise to Wasserbillig, Luxembourg.
-Then ride on the Luxembourg side of the Mosel to the confluence of the Saar River.
-Continue cycling up the Saar to medieval Saarburg.
+Today’s easy ride along the Mosel’s right bank winds through picturesque vineyards.
+Rejoin the barge in Nittel and enjoy lunch while cruising to Wasserbillig, Luxembourg.
+From there, cycle along the Luxembourg side of the Mosel to the confluence of the Saar River, then follow the Saar upstream to medieval Saarburg.
 Your barge will be moored beneath the castle ruins.
-Today’s easy riverside route passes fruit orchards and vineyards and includes some fun bridge crossings.
+This scenic riverside route features fruit orchards, vineyards, and a few fun bridge crossings along the way.

 Cumulative Distance Range: 21 – 56 km (13 – 35 miles)

-This morning, walk to the nearby former bell foundry and museum, Mabilon, which produced bells until 2002.
-After your tour, cycle along the Saar River to the confluence of the Mosel River, then continue riding to Trier, where you meet the barge.
-After lunch on board, you are free to explore this historic and fascinating town.
+This morning, take a short walk to the former Mabilon bell foundry and museum, which produced bells until 2002.
+After your tour, cycle along the Saar River to its confluence with the Mosel, then continue riding to Trier, where you rejoin the barge.
+After lunch on board, enjoy free time to explore this historic and fascinating city.

-The people of Trier might tell you that it is possible to see “2,000 years of history in 2,000 paces” in their city.
-The Romans established their local capital here.
-In the Middle Ages, Frankish kings and the archbishops of Trier reigned.
-Here you can learn about the Porta Nigra (“Black Gate”), the city’s landmark and the largest city gate of the ancient world; the amphitheater; the medieval Market Square; the High Cathedral of St. Peter, Germany’s oldest Cathedral; and Constantine’s Throne Hall.
-Then, there’s the rococo Electoral Palace and the ruins of the Imperial Baths with their extensive subterranean passages.
-It is an astounding repository of history and leaves little doubt why all of Trier’s monuments have been designated a UNESCO World Heritage site.
+Trier’s residents often say you can experience “2,000 years of history in 2,000 paces.”
+Once a Roman capital, the city later became a stronghold of Frankish kings and the archbishops of Trier.
+Highlights include the Porta Nigra (“Black Gate”), the largest ancient city gate in the world; the amphitheater; the medieval Market Square; the High Cathedral of St. Peter, Germany’s oldest cathedral; and Constantine’s Throne Hall.
+You can also visit the rococo Electoral Palace and the Imperial Baths, whose extensive subterranean passages offer a glimpse into ancient engineering.
+Trier’s rich heritage has earned its monuments designation as a UNESCO World Heritage site.

 Today's Ride Choices